 You may wish to forward your student email to a personal email account to ensure that you receive all notifications we send, however you are required to use your student email account when contacting the University about your enrolment, as we are not able to verify personal email accounts.

-It is important that you understand your rights and responsibilities as a graduate researcher at RMIT, particularly in relation to ethics, intellectual property, copyright and authorship, before you commence your research.
+It is important that you understand your rights and responsibilities as a graduate researcher at RMIT, particularly in relation to research integrity, ethics, intellectual property, copyright and authorship, before you commence your research.

 If your research involves humans, animals or gene modification you will need to apply for ethics approval.